 The Neenans’ home, designed by a Michigan architect, was built in 1987 to accommodate the couple’s floor plants, a feature of their home.
 Ed, who was raised on a farm, thinks of them as his back 40.
 The home is traditional in décor and contains several pieces of art that are personally meaningful to the owners, including a 1923 portrait by Linda’s second cousin, Italian artist Rocco Fodale, and three sculptures by Linda’s mother.
 Enjoy cheesy canapes, Swedish meatballs, crab tartlets, and other assorted sweets and savories, served with a wine punch, wine, and beer.

-Order Tickets for Salon 4
+Registration for Salon 4 is now closed!

 Hi-Bred, Shawna Marie, Owner, East Walnut Hills